-Ever wanted to know more about Chinese unique social media landscape?
+Ever wanted to know more about China’s unique social media landscape?
 Here’s a quick guide.

 China and Chinese consumers present huge opportunities for international trade and tourism.
 China is already Australia’s biggest and most profitable source of foreign visitors and our largest source of international students.
 It’s also opening up to foreign companies, with the second annual China International Import Expo to be held in Shanghai in November 2019.

 Engaging on local social media is necessary for organisations that want to succeed in China or gain Chinese customers.
-Here’s some key facts about this huge and exciting topic.
+Here are some key facts about this huge and exciting topic.

 Some major apps in the social media landscape